Updated for 2018 with 4 new dashboard options.

 It’s not uncommon for marketers to use a dozen different tools (third-party analytics apps, custom back-end systems, elaborate Excel spreadsheets) to track program performance and activity levels, and still only achieve a cursory understanding of how marketing initiatives connect with business goals.

 These investments in disparate tools cost money, and if they don’t yield actionable intelligence, that becomes wasted money.
-Marketing spend on data analytics is expected to increase by 83 percent in the next three years, and yet, only 23 percent of companies have a concrete strategy for turning analytics into decisions.
+Marketing spend on data analytics is expected to increase from 4.6 to 22 percent of total marketing budgets by 2020, but currently use less than a third of the data at their disposal to make their strategy decisions.

 Marketing dashboards pull data from multiple sources in real time and display it in a single location.
 They provide an at-a-glance summary of how campaigns are performing, giving both marketing specialists and C-level executives a single source of truth, and the ability to drill down for deeper investigation.

 Marketing dashboards typically place most of their emphasis on reporting.
 They use dynamic visual aids (charts, graphs, heat maps, scatter plots, timelines, etc.) and plain text to illustrate a variety of key performance indicators (KPIs) and other data points.
 Here are some common examples:

 - Source tracking (organic search, paid media, site referral, social, email)

 - Content engagement metrics (visitors, open rate, click-through rate, bounce rate)